nordeck/matrix-widget-toolkit/example-widget-mui/README.md

 - Use a tunneling service such as [`localtunnel`](https://github.com/localtunnel/localtunnel) or [`ngrok`](https://ngrok.com/) to run the widget with a valid HTTPS certificate, use any Element, and start the widget via `yarn dev`.
   This way Chrome behaves closest to how it would behave in production.

-Then visit `http(s)://localhost:3000` and follow the instructions on the page to setup the widget.
+Then visit the printed URL and follow the instructions on the page to setup the widget.